Uizoh/ToDo_CLI/README.md

 A task must be initiated under a **Title** for ease or organization.
 A title is like a group that couples a bunch of tasks together.
-There can be more than one title with their own independent tasks.
+There can be more than one title with their own respective tasks.
 To deleting a specific task, you must nevigate to it.
 Same with titles.
 Deleting a title will also delete all the under-lying tasks.